joexu22/llama2-finetune/Memo.md

 The principles laid forth by this memo is synthesized from the experience gained through the implementation of a LLaMA2 fine-tune.
 The technical details of the fine-tune are as follows:

   - Training data is sourced from Kaggle and synthetically populated with OpenAI'S ChatGTP-4
-  - Fine-tuning is then executed on Colab's compute using code available from the Github's Open Source community

-This implementation of a LLaMA2 fine-tune heavily leverages the existing AI/ML ecosystem: Kaggle for datasets, Colab for training, Meta and HuggingFace for models, Github for repository, Replit for presentation, and the OpenSource community and OpenAI for code.

-The process and the pipeline itself is self-devised and manually implemented.

-  - The training data is sourced from Kaggle and synthetically populated with OpenAI'S ChatGTP-4
-  - Fine-tuning is then executed on Colab's compute using code available from the Github's Open Source community
+  - Fine-tuning is then executed on Colab's compute using code available from the Open Source community, particularly Github
-  - The resultant fine-tuned models are then uploaded to HuggingFace
+  - The resultant fine-tuned models are then uploaded to HuggingFace, which allows for levering it's APIs for inference and evaluation
-  - Inference is used to generate the new fine-tuned data
+  - Inference is then used to generate the new fine-tuned data
-  - Evaluation is performed through eye-test and a haphazard benchmark
+  - Evaluation is performed through eye-tests and a haphazard benchmark

+This implementation stands on the shoulders of existing AI/ML giants and their ecosystems: e.g. Kaggle for datasets, Colab for training, Meta & Hugging Face for models, Github for repository, and Replit for presentation, etc.

-The exercise leaves the impression of very possible and potential value add.
-Business scale can be achieved through the automation of manual pain-points through the application of applied software engineering.
-Business scope will require an concerted effort to understand customer data on a case-by-case basics, but can be formalized leading to automation.
+However, this particular process and pipeline is self-devised and manually implemented respectively.
+This exercise in integrating various tools and techniques leaves the impression of very possible and potential value add - Business Scale can be achieve through the automation of manual pain-points, through the application of applied software engineering.
+Increasing Business Scope will require an concerted effort to understand customer data on a case-by-case basics, but that to can be formalized, leading to further automation.
 Business learning is achieve through an attachment and mutualism to the AI community at large.
+Last, Business learning is achieve through an attachment and mutualism to the AI community at large, possibly through formal partnerships and collaborations.

-## Analysis - What We Can Build
+## Proposal - What We Can Build

 LLaMA2 fine-tune is a stepping stone for better and more advanced AI systems.
 I believe fine-tuning is but a very narrow use case, and one of many methods, to extract useful information from existing foundational models.
 However, I also believe all these techniques build towards ever more performant systems.

 To this end, I propose building LLaMA interns.
 A fully realized product will be able to perform any knowledge based white-collar work - granted a formalized and automated way of processing domain specific data and an automated method for creating a fine-tune for any specific task.

+This approach aligns with the idea of having an AI first company.

+In my experience, training an intern/new hire requires an patient approach.
+We need to imbue our own domain expertise into the intern, LLMs in this case.
+Allusions to ideas of having a gentle touch, having green thumbs, and a patient approach

+are made, as we wait for the intern to grow into a full fledged LLaMA.

+A gentle touch... green thumbs... a patient approach... as we wait for the intern to grow into a full fledged LLaMA.

+in training the intern, a patient approach is necessary.
+We need to imbue our own domain expertise into the intern.
+A gentle touch... green thumbs... a patient approach... as we wait for the intern to grow into a full fledged LLaMA.

 People may have had unfounded fears about losing their jobs, until now, were I propose building an actual system to replace everyone with AI in the business context.

 ## Forward Thinking